How to Ask the Right Questions When Prospecting, So You Don’t Waste Time

 As exciting as it can be to meet new prospects, the song and dance that follows is often too time consuming for most business owners, entrepreneurs, or salespeople.

 Besides your initial meeting with a prospective client, you need to schedule one-on-one meetings to uncover their specific struggles and determine how you can help them solve these problems.
 This can be knocked out in a simple 30-minute Skype chat, or it can take a few days or weeks to successfully complete.
 No one has this much time to waste.

 What if there was a way for you to control how long the prospecting process takes instead of being led by your potential customer’s timeline?

-The key is asking the right questions so you don’t waste any more of your precious time (or your customer’s).
+The key is asking your client the right questions so you don’t waste any more of your precious time.
 We’ll show you just how to do that in today’s post.

 Dive Deeper from the Start